AmandaOliver/React16-examples/README.md

 #### Usage
 ![Error boundary usage](https://github.com/AmandaOliver/Redux-vs-contextAPI/blob/master/images/image8.png)

-**** Note: As in development env we get a detailed view of the errors to see this example in the example projects it's necessary to run it in production mode with
+**** Note: As in development env we get a detailed view of the errors to see this feature in the example projects it's necessary to run it in production mode with
 ```
 npm run start:prod
 ```